 Whether you love to cook or just dabble in the kitchen, there is a lot of enjoyment to be gained from adding your own freshly picked herbs to your meals.
 If you have never investigated the joys of growing a herb garden before, here are a few things that you need to know so you can get started properly.
-How did you like this post?

 Depending on how much space you have available, you can either grow your herbs out in a plot in the back yard, or if space is limited you can grow them on pots on your balcony, or even containers on your windowsill.
 However, when you are debating which herbs to grow, do your research so you know what size they will grow to.
 Some can reach 4-6 feet in height so these will not thrive well if you are trying to grow them in pots.